AFR - Activate for Reporting: How and Why

 • Fields that Contribute to the NCA Report

-Within CAC CareNet you have the ability to utilize site reports as a fast and easy option to pull data from your system.
-Within this article we'll look at sections of the NCA report and how they are populated by different sections of the client ...
+Within CAC CareNet you can utilize site reports as a fast and easy option to pull data from your system.
+Within this article we will look at sections of the NCA report and how they are populated by different sections of the client profile. ...

 • Announcements